Index with a generic connector

 Sitemap and Web connector comparison table

 Consider the characteristics of the Sitemap and Web connectors in the table below when deciding how to index your Adobe Experience Manager content.
-Green check marks in the table below indicate advantages of the given connector over the other connector.
+Green check marks in the table below highlight the advantages of each connector over the other.

 Content coverage